Sachi2511/sachi-qa-portfolio/README.md

 - API defect reporting with clear reproduction steps
 - Ability to analyse API behaviour using status codes, payloads, and error messages
 - Hybrid QA capability beyond UI testing
 ---
+## 5️⃣ /sql-testing – SQL Queries for Data Validation & Backend Verification
+This folder contains SQL queries used for backend data validation, test data setup, and defect investigation.
+These queries support UI and API testing by ensuring that the application’s database behaves correctly and consistently with business rules.
+/sql-testing
+├── basic-queries.sql
+├── joins-and-aggregations.sql
+├── test-data-setup.sql
+├── data-validation-queries.sql
+├── bug-investigation-queries.sql
+├── README.md

+What this folder shows
+- Ability to validate backend data using SQL
+- Understanding of table relationships, joins, and aggregations
+- Skill in preparing and cleaning test data for QA activities
+- Experience verifying API/UI behaviour against database records
+- Capability to investigate defects using SQL queries
+- Strong hybrid QA approach combining UI, API, and DB validation

+---